Angelo Cataldi: Career

 Cataldi began his career in 1975 as the news editor for the Narragansett Times.
 He joined his hometown paper the Providence Journal as their general assignments reporter in 1977.
 Cataldi is one of only two journalists to have covered the longest professional baseball game, between the Pawtucket Red Sox and the Rochester Red Wings in 1981.

 The Philadelphia Inquirer

 Cataldi moved to Philadelphia in 1983 after receiving an offer to be a sports journalist for The Philadelphia Inquirer.
 During his time at The Inquirer, Cataldi was a finalist for the Pulitzer Prize for his coverage of the 1986 Eagles and their new head coach Buddy Ryan.
+Cataldi's coverage of the 1986 season revealed that Ryan failed to fulfill many of the promises he had made prior to the season - such as guaranteeing the Eagles would go undefeated against other teams in the NFC East.
+Following the article being published, Ryan seldom called on Cataldi to answer his questions during press conferences.

 At The Inquirer he wrote investigation pieces on fixed horse races and corruption in the sports memorabilia industry.
 Cataldi wrote a story about how doctor's medical evaluations are undermined by working for sports team, but the story's lede was heavily changed without his permission.
 This decision by The Inquirer contributed to his decision to move to sports radio.